Varriount/nimrod-ouroboros/README.md

 Installation and usage
 ======================

-At the moment the module doesn't do much.
-If you want to test it please run:
+At the moment the module doesn't do much, it's in alpha state.
+Could you please test it for me on your platform?
+If yes, to test it please run:

 	$ nimrod c -r ouroboros.nim